norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 - Next, Create a build project inline by selecting AWS CodeBuild as the provider and then clicking _Create Project_.
 In the new window:
 	-  name your build project something sensible like `bash-dog-build-project`.
 	- :monocle_face: under _Additional configuration_ check 'restrict number of concurrent builds this project can start' and set the limit to 1.
-	- For Environment select `Managed Image`, `EC2` `Amazon Linux` Operating system, `Standard` Runtime, and the :monocle_face:  `amazonlinux2-x86_64
+	- For Environment select `Managed Image`, `EC2` `Amazon Linux` Operating system, `Standard` Runtime, and the :monocle_face:  `amazonlinux2-x86_64-standard:4.0` image (not the default!)
+	- :monocle_face: Check '_Enable this flag..._' under _Privileged_.
+	- Leave the default _New service role

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcyNzEzODI0NCwtMTY1Mjc5NjY4NywtOT
-A5MDE0MjYzLC05MTY0ODYwNzEsMTcwNDQzNzIyNywyODAwMzc5
-NTUsLTEzNzE2MTc1NTQsLTE1NTU3NTMwOTIsLTExNDU2NzY4My
-wxNTk3Mjg3NzgzLDIwMDc2MDg4NDMsLTg1MDE5MTAxOV19
+eyJoaXN0b3J5IjpbLTEzOTcwMjU2MTYsLTE2NTI3OTY2ODcsLT
+kwOTAxNDI2MywtOTE2NDg2MDcxLDE3MDQ0MzcyMjcsMjgwMDM3
+OTU1LC0xMzcxNjE3NTU0LC0xNTU1NzUzMDkyLC0xMTQ1Njc2OD
+MsMTU5NzI4Nzc4MywyMDA3NjA4ODQzLC04NTAxOTEwMTldfQ==

 -->